msveshnikov/allchat/src/README.md

 ## Examples (please switch on Web Tools option)

+-   Create iterative artifacts.
+Just say _create a playable flappy bird game in html5 with nice walls and ground, sounds, where player is collecting English letters or random english words_
 -   Instantly run Python code: Just ask AI to write your code and let Python Code Run take care of execution.
 You can even create pictures or graphs - simply instruct AI to save them to a file.
 Just say _Create a python program which will draw house and clouds and save to disk_
 -   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - just ask _Whats the weather in my country?_
 -   Automate your email and Telegram correspondences: Send emails effortlessly to yourself or others.
 Just say _Send information to me_